linode/docs/docs/guides/development/javascript/how-to-link-javascript-to-html/index.md

 </html>
     {{< /file >}}

-1. Visit the HTML page in a browser, and observe that the button displays and that clicking it produces an alert dialog.
+1. Visit the HTML page in a browser, and observe that the button displays and clicking it produces an alert dialog.

     You can also see the result by navigating [here](example.html).